ruizdurazo/ruizdurazo/notes/on-leadership/index.md

 > **This book contains 3 basic ideas**. **The first is an output-oriented approach to management**.
 That is to say, we apply some of the principles and the discipline of the most output-oriented of endeavors—manufacturing—to other forms of business enterprise, including most emphatically the work of managers.

-> **The second idea is that the work of a business, of a government bureacracy, of most forms of human activity, is something pursued not by individuals but by teams**.
+> **The second idea is that the work of a business, of a government bureaucracy, of most forms of human activity, is something pursued not by individuals but by teams**.
 This idea is summed up in what I regard as the single most important sentence of this book: **_The output of a manager is the output of the organizational units under his or her supervision or influence_**.
 >
 > I introduce the concept of **_managerial leverage_**, which measures the impact of what managers do to increase the output of their teams. **High managerial productivity, I argue, depends largely on choosing to perform tasks that possess high leverage**.